Skip to content

 from pyspark.sql import SparkSession

-from koheesio.steps.transformations import DataframeLookup, JoinMapping, TargetColumn, JoinType
+from koheesio.spark.transformations.lookup import DataframeLookup, JoinMapping, TargetColumn, JoinType

 spark = SparkSession.builder.getOrCreate()